You can download the PDF version of the programme here.

 Venue: Gothenburg Museum of Art (Götaplatsen 6, 412 56 Göteborg, Sweden)

-Director of Cultural Affairs Administration, Anna Rosengren and Head of Gothenburg Museum of Art, Patrik Steorn will welcome us to the Gothenburg Museum of Art at Götaplatsen for an evening of food and networking with fellow Eurocities members.
+Anna Rosengren, Director of Cultural Affairs Administration, and Pär Johansson, Chair of the Cultural Affairs Committee, will welcome us to the Gothenburg Museum of Art at Götaplatsen for an evening of food and networking with fellow Eurocities members.

 The registration desk will be open - participants will be able to collect their badges in the lobby.
 The badge will be valid for all three days of the event.